Fonta1n3/FullyNoded/Docs/QandA.md

 ## Connection

+#### Question : I get a channel alocation error when I try to add a Xpub.
+What could go wrong?

+Means the ssh channel closed.
+Just go to home screen and pull to reconnect.<br/>

 #### Question : In true airgapped situation: no need for a Coldcard?
 Just create signed TXs on the airgapped laptop?

 Some people would argue that its more secure to create keys on the `coldcard`.
 Also getting software onto the airgapped laptop without compromising the security of it, is another factor.